 The EPIC (European Prospective Investigation into Cancer) Norfolk Cohort

-EPIC-Norfolk is a population-based prospective cohort study which is led jointly by Professor KT Khaw (Clinical Gerontology Unit, University of Cambridge) and Professor Nick Wareham (MRC Epidemiology Unit).
-Current core study co-ordination and data management is funded by a MRC Programme Grant (leads, KT Khaw and Nick Wareham) with the Unit providing support for sample storage and analysis.
-The Unit currently supports a 4th Health Check of the cohort participants, the focus of which is on objective quantification of physical activity and body composition in this ageing population.
+EPIC-Norfolk is a population-based prospective cohort study which is led by Professor Nick Wareham.
+Current core study co-ordination and data management is funded by a MRC Programme Grant with the Unit providing support for sample storage and analysis.
 EPIC-Norfolk is one of the two UK contributing cohorts to the EPIC-Europe study.

 DNA has been extracted from all EPIC participants and stored blood has been analysed for an extensive range of classical and novel biomarkers including measures of inflammation, sex hormones and nutrition (e.g. plasma vitamins C, and D, and carotenoids).
 A genomewide association study was originally conducted with EPIC-Norfolk in a case-cohort study design for obesity (N= 3552) including a random sub-cohort of 2417 individuals and 1135 obese people.
 The GWAS coverage is now being expanded to the entire EPIC Norfolk cohort funded by MRC.

-For more information, please visit the EPIC-Norfolk website.
+For more information concerning funding for previous health checks, please visit the EPIC-Norfolk website.